Richmond, Tasmania: History

 The Grass Tree Hill Road and Governor Arthur's Road leading into Richmond was built from 1833 to 1838 by groups of convicts known as ‘Chain Gangs’.
 These prisoners were sentenced to day labouring near the town and were employed in construction within the localised area.
 They frequently experienced shortages of food and clothing, which lead many of the men to steal from each other as well as from neighbouring houses.
 Prisoners also lay kangaroo traps as a means of supplementing rations.
 Anyone that was found to be stealing or was caught laying traps was severely punished.
 In 1834 and 1835, there were a number of resistance efforts in response to the shortages.
 Some men refused to attend church, refused to labour and there was even a rebellion led by five prisoners who wielded their picks against authorities.
 Many of the Georgian style buildings which are present in the township today were constructed by these convict gangs, including the Bridge, the Court House and the Gaol.

 The name given to the region was the Coal River district.
 Lieutenant-Governor William Sorell was the first to take steps to form a town and later he took up land there himself.
 The Land Commissioners surveyed land for a township in the mid 1820s.

 James Backhouse reported Richmond had a court house, a gaol, a windmill and about thirty houses by 1832.
 Backhouse visited the town again in February 1834 and reported Richmond had nearly doubled in size.
 The court house was built in 1825–26 and the northern part of the gaol in 1825.
 Richmond Post Office opened on 1 June 1832.
 Richmond bridge was built in 1823, using convict labour, and is known as the largest stone span bridge in Australia.

-The foundation stone for St Luke's was laid on 3 February 1834 by Governor Arthur and it is considered one of the finest churches designed by John Lee Archer.

 Low-grade coal was found, on the bank of the Coal River downstream, from the later site of Richmond, by the colonial surveyor, James Meehan, in November 1803.
 It was mined there, as early as 1805.
 A short-lived underground coal mine, the Lowland Coal Mine, was developed on the 'Lowlands' property, in 1840, but it had ailed in 1842.